7 min read

 We Made Every Sentence in Your Past Mistakes Searchable, Word by Word

 Most vocab apps treat a saved sentence as one frozen string.
 Tap it, get a definition, or nothing.
-We tokenize every saved sentence into phrases AND words, filter out function words, and let you tap any chip to look it up — without leaving the card.
+We split every saved sentence into the chunks that are actually worth studying, and let you tap any one of them to look it up — without leaving the card.

 Quick answer: When SpeakShark catches a sentence-level mistake in your speaking session — like "I doing really well or I feel great" — most apps would save that as one opaque string and let you stare at it.
-We split every saved item into phrases and content words, hide the boring "the / a / is" stops, and turn every meaningful chunk into a clickable chip that opens the full dictionary popup.
+We split every saved item into the phrases and words that are actually worth looking up, hide the boring function words, and turn each meaningful chunk into a clickable chip that opens the full dictionary popup.
 Try it on a free account — the Vocabulary tab in Library is where it lives.

 I want to talk about a small UX detail in SpeakShark that I think makes a disproportionate difference to how much learners actually use their saved mistakes — and why it took us four iterations to get right.